Wedding venue choices in Kerala look different in 2026.

 Couples want venues that feel calm.
 Not loud.
-And they want spaces that don’t unravel when schedules stretch.
-This shift is obvious to planners at 360 EVENTS, where shortlists now focus as much on fallback options as on visual appeal.
+And they want spaces that don’t unravel when rituals run long.

 Heritage tharavadus: quiet luxury